DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/10 Customize Columns.md

-To customize grid columns, declare the [columns]() array.
-This array can contain objects or text strings.
-Objects are column configurations; text strings are data field names.
-Text strings can be used if, of all column options, you need to specify only the [dataField]().
+To customize grid columns, declare the [columns](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) array.
+This array can contain objects (column configurations) or text strings (data field names).
+Text strings can be used if you do not need to specify any column options except the [dataField](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#dataField).

 The **DataGrid** displays all columns from the **columns** array.
-To hide a column, set its [visible]() option to **false**.
-This column will appear in the [columnChooser]() - a panel that displays hidden columns.
-Users can restore a hidden column from the column chooser.
-To enable this element. set the **columnChooser**.[enabled]() option to **true**.
+To hide a column, set its [visible](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#visible) option to **false**.
+Hidden columns appear in the [columnChooser](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/).
+Users can restore hidden columns from it.
+To enable the column chooser. set the **columnChooser**.[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/#enabled) option to **true**.
 If a column should not be visible even in the column chooser, simply do not declare it in the **columns** array.

-Grid columns have the same order in the UI as they have in the **columns** array.
-Users can reorder the columns if you enable the [allowColumnReordering]() option.
+To reorder grid columns, change their order in the **columns** array.
+Users can reorder columns if you enable the [allowColumnReordering](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#allowColumnReordering) option.

-The columns also have equal widths by default.
-You can set a [width]() for individual columns or specify that all columns should adjust their widths to their contents ([columnAutoWidth]()).
-Users can resize columns if you enable the [allowColumnResizing]() option.
+Grid columns have equal widths by default.
+You can set a [width](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#width) for individual columns or specify that all columns should adjust their widths to their contents ([columnAutoWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnAutoWidth)).
+Users can resize columns if you enable the [allowColumnResizing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#allowColumnResizing) option.

+The code below declares nine grid columns.
+Initial width is specified for the `BirthDate` and `HireDate` columns.
+The width of other columns depends on their contents.
+The `PostalCode` column is hidden into the column chooser.
+Users can resize and reorder the columns.

 ---
 ##### jQuery